 I trained in person centred therapy and have confidence in its non-directive, highly sensitive and supportive approach which is personally empowering.
 If you are reading this, it might be because you aren’t feeling too strong or clear right now, and you have decided to try to do something about that.
 Working with a therapist, and one that suits you, can help you to clarity and then to greater strength.

 Whilst nothing in life is guaranteed, taking that first step towards change begins a process.
 That process might include just getting a different or clearer picture of what is going on for you, whether it’s a specific life event or ongoing, complex issues.
 You may want to build confidence, self awareness and resilience.
 This might involve assessing the strengths and resources you already have or exploring ways to develop these for your future.
-A therapeutic relationship in counselling offers you space to rebuild or develop; to move on from a place of confusion or anxiety to somewhere that’s better for you.

 I very much look forward to hearing from you.